Violent Femmes: Early years and first album (1981–1983)

 Violent Femmes were founded by bassist Brian Ritchie and percussionist Victor DeLorenzo in 1981, joined shortly thereafter by lead vocalist and guitarist Gordon Gano.
 According to Ritchie, he came up with the name of the group as a fake band name when one of his bandmates questioned his assertion that his brother was also in a band.
 He and DeLorenzo liked the name, so they used it for the rhythm duo in which they played prior to Gano joining the group.

 In its early days, the band frequently played coffee houses and street corners.
 They were discovered by James Honeyman-Scott (of the Pretenders) on August 23, 1981, when the band was busking on a street corner in front of the Oriental Theatre, the Milwaukee venue that The Pretenders would be playing later that night.
 Chrissie Hynde invited them to play a brief acoustic set after the opening act.

-The band released their self-titled debut album in 1983.
+In 1983, the band released their self-titled debut album, Violent Femmes.

 Later years and brief split (1984–1992)

 After their debut album Violent Femmes, the band released Hallowed Ground, which moved the group toward a country music sound and introduced Christian themes.
 Mark Van Hecke produced the band's first two efforts, but their third album, The Blind Leading the Naked, saw a change in the studio.
-This time, another fellow Milwaukee native, Jerry Harrison of Talking Heads did the producing.
-It was more mainstream and pop-oriented, resulting in a minor hit with "Children of the Revolution", originally by T.Rex.
+This time, another fellow Milwaukee native, Jerry Harrison of Talking Heads, did the producing.
+It was more mainstream and pop-oriented, resulting in a minor hit with "Children of the Revolution", originally by T. Rex.

 In 1985, Van Hecke ended his collaboration with the group and became a composer and producer in the rapidly growing video game industry.
 He would return later to produce two more albums for the group.
 The Femmes briefly disbanded, with Gano releasing an album in 1987, the result of a gospel side project Mercy Seat.
 Ritchie also released several solo LPs.
 The group came back together in late 1988, releasing 3, a return to the band's earlier, stripped-down sound.
-Why Do Birds Sing? was released in 1991 after the band signed to Reprise and featured another minor hit, "American Music," which became a concert staple.
+Why Do Birds Sing? was released in 1991 after the band signed to Reprise and featured another minor hit, "American Music", which became a concert staple.